Golichen/Genshin_impact_lab1_variant7/README.md

 ## Contribution

-- Aleksandr Penskoi (EMAIL) -- all work.
+- GAO Lichen -- all work, 'cause there's only one member.

 ## Changelog